drduh/PC-Engines-APU-Router-Guide/README.md

 ## Debian

-At the install menu, press `Tab` to edit boot options and replace `quiet` with:
+At the install menu, select `Tab` to edit boot options and replace `quiet` with:

 ```
 console=ttyS0,115200n8
 ```

-If there's a video mode error, press `Enter` and select an available resolution:
+Select `Enter` and select an available resolution:

 ```
 Undefined video mode number: 314